nert-nlp/cgel/STATS.md

 - `{D}`: a all another any enough no some the this two
 - `{V, V_aux}`: be do have
-- `{P}`: about after at because by from here in now of on out over than then up when with
+- `{P}`: about after at because by from here in now of on out over than then through up when with
 - `{D, Sdr}`: that
 - `{N}`: $ Bush company day food horse money people place point time year
 - `{N_pro}`: he it she they we who you